Published Dec 15, 2021

 How Do Prescription Drugs Work With a CT Scan?

 At times, prescription medications may be needed to undergo a CT scan.
 Under Medicare Part B, these medications are not covered.
-That said, Medicare Part D, which is Medicare’s prescription drug coverage, would cover it.
+That said, Medicare Part D, which is Medicare’s prescription drug coverage, would cover any prescribed medicines.

 FAQ